14 April 2025

 Middle East & Africa

-Unlocking potential: The DFI dimension
+Unlocking potential: The development finance dimension

 • Specific examples of transactions that would not have happened without DFI involvement